mariusandra/pigeon-maps/README.md

 **touchEvents** - Can the user interact with the map by touching it?
 Defaults to `true`.

-**zoomOnMouseWheel** - Should we zoom if you scroll over the map with the mouse wheel?
-Defaults to `true`.
-NB! `mouseEvents` must be set to `true` for this to work!
+**metaWheelZoom** - Zooming with the mouse wheel only works when you hold down the `meta` (cmd/win) key.
+Defaults to `false`.

-**mouseWheelWarning** - What text to show if trying to zoom by scrolling, but it's disabled?
+**metaWheelZoomWarning** - Warning text to show if scrolling on a map with `metaWheelZoom` enabled, but without the meta key.
 Defaults to `Use META+wheel to zoom!`, where `META` is automatically replaced with either "⌘" or "⊞", depending on Mac vs non-Mac.
+Set to `null` to disable.

+**twoFingerDrag** - Moving the map requires touching with two fingers.
+Defaults to `false`.

+**twoFingerDragWarning** - Warning to show when `twoFingerDrag` and you try to move the map with one finger.
+Defaults to `Use two fingers to move the map`.
 Set to `null` to disable.

 **warningZIndex** - The `z-index` value for the meta warning.
 Defaults to `100`